2025–26 Tottenham Hotspur F.C. season: Pre-season and friendlies

-On 31 March, Tottenham announced a pre-season tour to Asia with a friendly confirmed against Arsenal in Hong Kong, which would be the first-ever North London derby outside of the United Kingdom.
-Tottenham will return to South Korea, to compete in the Coupang Play Series 2025 against Newcastle United.
-And a trip to Germany to face Bayern Munich for the Telekom Cup was next to be confirmed.
+On 31 March, Tottenham announced a pre-season tour to Asia with a friendly confirmed against Arsenal in Hong Kong, which was the first-ever North London derby outside of the United Kingdom.
+Tottenham then announced a return to South Korea, to compete in the Coupang Play Series 2025 against Newcastle United.
+And a trip to Germany to face Bayern Munich for the Telekom Cup was confirmed next.
 On 13 June, a fourth friendly was added against Luton Town.
 Two weeks later, a trip to Reading was announced.

 A behind-closed-doors friendly against Wycombe Wanderers was also later announced.